sacarlson/stellar_asset_history/README.md

 The API server that is used here has been provided by funtracker.site.
 The API server is also available in public domain that can be found at:  https://github.com/sacarlson/stellar_utility/tree/master/multi-sign-server.
 It can be setup on your own server were it will record history and provide the API for this web app if desired.

+At present the API WS feed from funtracker.site is http (no https) so we can't presently demo this web app from github.io.
+But you can try what is now hosted at http://www.funtracker.site/chart/index.html